barinova-alevel/Fx-WPF-SQLite-Courses/README.md

        ('Arts' ,'Combines a mixture of theoretical and practical course elements to nurture students in developing their own artistic work.');

-INSERT INTO studentsGroups (Name, CourseId, TeacherId) VALUES ('BR-01',1, 1) ,
+INSERT INTO StudentsGroups (Name, CourseId, TeacherId) VALUES ('BR-01',1, 1) ,
        ('BR-02',1, 2) ,
        ('SR-01',2, 3) ,